Necromancer

 Pearly Everlasting, yellow eyes

-wrapped in thin paper husks,
+wrapped in paper husks,

-stare uneasily in all directions.
+stare uneasily in every direction.

 *